Finite simple groups acting with fixity 4 and their occurrence as groups of automorphisms of Riemann surfaces (extended version): Proof of the main result

-For $G=\PSU_4(3)$ we only have two lists to check, and we do not display the generating tuples here because they take up so much space.
-But the code is discussed in the next section.

-Next we see a series of generic examples, namely $\PSL_2(q)$, where $q$ is odd and $q \ge 9$, with different variations of branching data.
+For $G=\PSU_4(3)$ we have two lists to check, and then we move to our first series of generic examples, namely $\PSL_2(q)$.
+We note that $q$ is odd and $q \ge 9$, with different variations of branching data.
 For the lists 5a and 5b we turn to Lemma \ref{PSL21} if $q \notin \{9,11,19\}$, and we use Lemmas \ref{PSL22}, \ref{PSL23} and \ref{PSL24} for the cases where $q \in \{9,11,19\}$, respectively.
 Then, for the mixed fixity cases in the lines 5c--5f, we consider Lemmas \ref{PSL22} and \ref{PSL26}.

 The next generic examples come from the series $\PSp_4(q)$ and $\POm^-_8(q)$, in Lines 6 and 7.
 Here we refer to Lemmas \ref{Sp4} and \ref{POmega}.

 The series of Suzuki groups gives many different examples, and the lists in Lines 8a -- 8i are all covered by Lemma \ref{suz}.